 top of page

-It took effort to find cleaner food, makeup and other beauty products to replace my previous favorites, but here’s why it’s worth it.
-Learn how I became a conscious consumer and how you can, too.
+It took effort to find cleaner food, makeup and other beauty products to replace my former favorites, but here’s why it’s worth it.
+Learn what's in this yoga teacher's clean makeup bag, and how I became a conscious consumer and how you can, too.

 Various open makeup items scattered on a white background